promulo/pinga/README.md

 ### Pinga Consumer

-The consumer connects to the Kafka cluster, subscribe to the topic and consume the messages as they arrive.
+The consumer connects to the Kafka cluster, subscribes to the topic and consumes the messages as they arrive.
 All events are persisted in PostgreSQL right after consumption.
 The consumer can be executed by doing the following:
 ```